UWPCE-PythonCert/ProgrammingInPython/source/modules/Strings.rst

     Out[6]: 'thisthat'

 (note: no comma in between!)
-THis may not look useful, but when combined with the fact that Python joins together lines when inside a parentheses, it can be a nice way to make larger string literals:
+This may not look useful, but when combined with the fact that Python joins together lines when inside a parentheses, it can be a nice way to make larger string literals:

 .. code-block:: ipython

     In [7]: print("This is the first line\n"
        ...:       "And here is another line\n"
-       ...:       "If I don't put in a newline"
+       ...:       "If I don't put in a newline "
-       ...:       "I can get an very long line in, without making the" ...:       "line of code too long.")
+       ...:       "I can get a very long line in, without making the" ...:       "line of code too long.")
     This is the first line
     And here is another line
-    If I don't put in a newlineI can get an very long line in, without making the line of code too long.
+    If I don't put in a newline I can get a very long line in, without making the line of code too long.

 Ordinal values
 --------------